mvolkmann/blog/src/smalltalk/30-development-environment.md

 follow the steps above using a "File List".

-WARNING: If a class definition in a fileIn specifies a superclass that does not exist in the image, it will silently be changed to `ProtoObject` and almost certain break usages of that class.
+WARNING: If a class definition in a fileIn specifies a superclass that does not exist in the image, it will be changed to `ProtoObject` and almost certain break usages of that class.
+The following warning message will be written to the Transcript window:
+"Attempt to create {class-name} as a subclass of nil.
+Possibly a class is being loaded before its superclass."

 ## File List